-- 3. Click Generate and then move the cursor around the blank area of the Key section to generate the random characters that create a unique key.
-When the key has been completely generated, the information about the new key is displayed in the Key section. - Attention: Do not modify the Key fingerprint or the Key comment fields; this can cause your key to no longer be valid. - 4.
-(Optional) If you are generating SSH keys for a computer other than the master console, enter a passphrase in the Key passphrase and Confirm passphrase fields.
-The passphrase encrypts the key on the disk; therefore, it is not possible to use the key without first entering the passphrase. - Attention: If you are generating the key pair for the master console, do not enter anything in the Key passphrase or the Confirm passphrase fields. - 5.
-Save the public key by performing the following steps: - a.
+3. Click Generate and then move the cursor around the blank area of the Key section to generate the random characters that create a unique key.
+When the key has been completely generated, the information about the new key is displayed in the Key section.

+Attention: Do not modify the Key fingerprint or the Key comment fields; this can cause your key to no longer be valid.

+4. (Optional) If you are generating SSH keys for a computer other than the SSPC or master console, enter a passphrase in the Key passphrase and Confirm passphrase fields.
+The passphrase encrypts the key on the disk; therefore, it is not possible to use the key without first entering the passphrase.

+Attention: If you are generating the key pair for the SSPC or master console, do not enter anything in the Key passphrase or the Confirm passphrase fields.

+- 5. Save the public key by performing the following steps: - a.
 Click Save public key.
 You are prompted for the name and location of the public key. - b.
 Type icat.pub as the name of the public key and specify the location where you want to save the public key.

-Note: For AIX, store the key in the \$HOME/.ssh directory.
+For example, you can create a directory on your computer called keys to store both the public and private keys. - c.
+Click Save.

-- c.
-Click Save. - 6.
-Save the private key by performing the following steps: - a.
+- 6. Save the private key by performing the following steps: - a.
 Click Save private key.
 The PuTTYgen Warning panel is displayed. - b.
 Click Yes to save the private key without a passphrase. - c.
-Type icat as the name of the private key, and specify the location where you want to save the private key. - d.
-Click Save. - e.
-For AIX, store the key in the \$HOME.ssh/identity file, which is in the \$HOME/.ssh directory.
-In the simplest cases, you can replace the contents of the identity file with the contents of the key file.
-However, when you are using multiple keys, all of these keys must appear in the identity file. - 7.
+Type icat as the name of the private key, and specify the location where you want to save the private key.
+For example, you can create a directory on your computer called keys to store both the public and private keys.
+It is recommended that you save your public and private keys in the same location. - d.
+Click Save. - 7.
 Close the PuTTY Key Generator window.